 Wedi Ireng Beach is located 65 km to the South of Banyuwangi.
 The beach gets its name because of the color of the sand (Wedi means ‘sand’ in Javanese and Ireng means ‘black.’
 Ironically the sand is actually white, but there is black sand underneath the surface.
 The beach is not very busy and the perfect escape if you want to surround yourself with nature.

 Sukamade Beach is located 96 km away from Bayuwangi in Meru Betiri National Park.
 The beach is famous as a turtle hatchery.
 Almost every day of the year turtles will come to Sukamade Beach to lay their eggs.
 You can arrange a guided tour to Sukamade Beach from Banyuwangi (and is probably one of the best things to do in Banyuwangi when you visit the area).
 The Sukamade Tour is a two day one night tour.
-On the tour you sleep overnight in the National Park and go trekking in the evening to see the turtles come to lay their eggs.
+On the tour you sleep overnight in the National Park (the accommodation is basic but clean) and go trekking in the evening to see the turtles come to lay their eggs.
 It’s an amazing experience.
 Find out how to visit Sukamade Beach here.

 If you love to surf then you should add Plengkung Beach, often referred to as G-Land on your ‘to do list’ for your trip to Banyuwangi.
 This is a surf break for experienced surfers with shallow reef breaks and long barrel waves.
 The Plengkung Beach is isolated.
 There are a number of surf camps along the beach that you can stay at when you visit G-Land.
 Alternatively you can always visit the beach on a day trip from Bali.